5 July , 2025

 The architecture and history of Oscar’s Church

-Between 1897 and 1903, Oscarskyrkan was built with plans made by the famous Swedish architect Gustaf Hermansson.
+The famous Swedish architect Gustaf Hermansson laid plans for the construction of Oscarskyrkan between 1897 and 1903.
 Prior to construction, there was an architectural competition that stipulated that the church’s builders had to use stone and provide fixed seating for 1,400–1,500 people.
 In addition, they also had to keep the cost under 325,000 kronor.

 On December 11, 1897, King Oscar II personally laid the cornerstone for the church, which was named in his honor on the occasion of his 25th year as king.